Manimohan05/Custom_Object_Detection_and_Novel_Bounding_Box_Metric_with_YOLO/README.md

     similarity = 0.5 * iou + 0.2 * ars + 0.2 * ca + 0.1 * ss
     return similarity
 ```
-### Then made following changes in the metrics.py in the yolov5
+### 6. Make the following changes in the metrics.py in the yolov5

-- Find this section in val.py:
+- Find this section in metrics.py:
 ```
 iou = box_iou(labels[:, 1:], detections[:, :4])